mshow34jt/wscont/README.md

 ### Run container recommended adjustments:
 * Mapped folder locations.
 Please map config, data, log, localtime similar to above.
 * Mapped port numbers for container httpd to host listening port.
 * apacheUID and apacheGID environments are optional but recommended to avoid permissions issues on the mapped folders owned by an external user.
+Note, these are intended to be set to the user running the container and will become "apache" within the container context.

 ### After container started:
 * Recommend changing default admin password via web browser to port.